codio/knowledge/source/instructors/authoring/guides/markdown_content.rst

 .. code:: markdown

     ```js
+    // your code...
+    ```

-then your code, and the last line as three backticks
+then your code, and the last line as three backticks.

 Note that you can specify a language type after the top 3 back ticks.
 Entering `python` after the backticks would apply syntax highlighting for python.
 Many languages are supported.
 See a full list of supported languages `here <https://github.com/github/linguist/blob/master/lib/linguist/languages.yml>`_.
 You should search for your language and then use the `alias` shown.